sanghyun5958/Bootstrap_MVC/README.md

 ## My part of the project

 * MVC Design Pattern for PHP* - I separated the app data and business logic (model) from the presentation (view) by developing with CodeIgniter MVC pattern.
 * *Front-end web UI Framework* - I designed this entire app with Bootstrap responsive grid system, prebuilt components, and plugins built on jQuery.
+I also used the html5 feature.
 * *Photoshop CS6* -  I created and modified web site images using Photoshop.

 URL : http://wifiinfobank.unapcict.org